RobBlackwell/JavaAzureSamples/README.md

 JavaAzureSamples
 ================

-Working with the [Windows Azure SDK for Java](http://www.windowsazure4j.org/) can be a bit of a fiddle, especially from a command line on a Unix box.
-People often report that it's hard to navigate the web site and get started.
-Several of the online code samples are out of date.
+Working with the Windows Azure SDK for Java can be a bit of a fiddle, especially from a command line on a Unix box.
+This project aims to give you a quick way to get up an running.

-I don't say that this is the best code in the world!, but I hope that this project will give you some cut n paste code and a simple way to get started.

 Assumes that Java JDK >= 1.6 is installed and available on your path.